 If you cannot find an appropriate blouse in your closet, seek out typical Victorian blouses made out of ruffled material, with puffy sleeves and, possibly, a nice collar.
 If you can, avoid zippers and go for buttons or lace (not the fabric, but a cord for tightening).

-Corset goes over your blouse, and you should count it as an essential – you’ll rarely see a fully-fledged Steampunk outfit without one.
-Whether it’s underbust or overbust, you can go crazy with styles here, so let your imagination run wild and browse extensively before you hone-in on the purchase.
+Corset goes over your blouse, and it’s essential to note that plus size corsets are becoming increasingly popular in the Steampunk fashion scene.
+You’ll rarely see a fully-fledged Steampunk outfit without one.
+Whether it’s underbust or overbust, plus size corsets open up a realm of possibilities for styles and designs.
+So, let your imagination run wild and browse extensively before you hone in on the purchase.
+Embrace the versatility of plus size corsets and elevate your Steampunk look to new heights.

 Waist-down, you’ll either go with a dress, pants or leggings.
 Victorian-inflected lace works wonders here, and you have just as many choices as you do with corsets.
 People can be very imaginative when it comes to Victorian garment design and you can easily find very interesting dresses without spending too much.